$T\bar{T}$ deformation of random matrices: Discussion

 for a single-cut matrix model only depends on the endpoints of the interval $(a_-,a_+)$ where the spectral density is supported.
 It is given by~\cite{Eynard:2015aea}

 which in the coincident limit $z_1=z_2=z$ becomes

 This provides a simple expression that we can use to compare with finite cut-off JT gravity results.

-To do so, we use the dictionary that allows us to translate gravitational to matrix model observables, developed for ordinary JT gravity in \cite{Saad:2019lba}.
-The gravitational partition function in JT gravity~$Z(\beta)$ with a single asymptotic boundary of renormalized length $\beta$ is identified with the following observable insertion in the matrix model
+To do so, we use the dictionary that allows us to translate gravitational to matrix model observables \cite{Saad:2019lba}.
+The gravitational partition function in JT gravity~$Z(\beta)$ with a single asymptotic boundary of renormalized length $\beta$ is identified with the following operator insertion in the matrix model

 Adding more boundaries to the gravitational path integral corresponds to additional insertions of~${{\rm Tr}\,e^{-\beta M}}$.
 Using this, we have the following identification with $R_0(z_1,z_2)$ in (\ref{eq:105})